antoniawang/workshop/README.md

 ### Starting from Scratch (unlikely)
 - Create some files in your local folder
 + git init

+### Oops, I didn't mean to
+- I changed my mind.
+How to un-git?
++ rm -rf .git

 ## MULTIPLE PERSONAS - Branching
 - Show all you branches: git branch